MicrosoftDocs/architecture-center/docs/example-scenario/ai/risk-stratification-surgery-content.md

 ## Scenario details

-Advancements in data collection technologies and developments in data standards (transport, content, terminology, and security) have created a growing AI and machine learning transformation in the healthcare industry.
+Advancements in data collection technologies and developments in data standards (transport, content, terminology, and security) have created a growing transformation of AI and machine learning in the healthcare industry.
 This transformation is particularly groundbreaking in patient care and provider administration.
 It has also provided an opportunity for insurance and pharmaceutical companies to offer digitally connected systems that enable a holistic view of a patient's wellbeing and overall healthcare history.

-Risk stratification can be either a binary or a multiclass classification model.
+Risk stratification can use either a binary or a multiclass classification model.
 In the case of binary classification, outcomes are a surgery resulting in either a successful or a risky outcome.
-In the multiclass classification approach, there's an opportunity to further refine outcomes as successful, moderate, and severe/death.
+In the multiclass classification approach, there's an opportunity to further refine outcomes as successful, moderate, or severe/death.
 For either approach, you need patient-centric data, including demographic information, comorbidities, current medication plan, blood test reports, and anything else that can shed light on a patient's overall health.

 Developing a transparent system that provides the ability to explain potential surgical outcomes to a patient must be the primary goal of models like this one.
-Transparency and interpretability help clinicians have meaningful conversations with patients and lets them establish a treatment plan before surgery takes place.
+Transparency and interpretability help clinicians to have meaningful conversations with patients and lets them establish a treatment plan before surgery takes place.

 It's also important to acknowledge that patients come from diverse backgrounds.
 You need to create a model that's free from bias toward protected classes like gender and race.
 An unbiased model provides unbiased medical support for patients, irrespective of their backgrounds, to maximize their chances of a positive surgical outcome.
 The architecture in this article uses interpretability and bias-detection tools from the Responsible AI Toolbox.